benjaminjkern/side-projects/cellularautomata/README.md

 [WIKIPEDIA](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
 [ANOTHER WIKIPEDIA LINK](https://en.wikipedia.org/wiki/Cellular_automaton)

+## What's new
+- General 2-dimensional Cellular Automata simulator as opposed to just the Game of Life
+- It uses an animation API That I made, which from the outside doesnt really do much but it's easier on the coding aspect.
+I've been doing a lot of this recently.

 ### Usage
 - Click a pixel to change its state
 - Drag with mouse down to draw